Katie Porter: Housing

 During her 2024 Senate campaign, Porter blamed the housing crisis on "Wall Street".
 She argued that federal government investment in housing is needed in response to California's housing crisis.
 She supports increased funding for section 8 vouchers and an increase in the low-income housing tax credit.
-As a candidate for governor, Porter endorsed State Senator Scott Wiener's Abundant and Affordable Homes Near Transit Act (SB 79) to legalize multi-family housing near all transit stops statewide if passed.

 Abortion rights

 Porter opposed the overturning of Roe v.
 Wade.

 LGBTQ rights

 Porter was a co-sponsor of the Equality Act.
 In 2019 and 2021, she voted in favor of H.R.
 5, which passed in the House, but failed in the Senate.

 On January 13, 2022, Porter urged the Food and Drug Administration to end a policy that prevented sexually active gay and bisexual men from giving blood donations.
 In 2022, Porter supported and voted in favor for the Respect for Marriage Act.

 Workers rights

 In 2023, Porter joined writers in solidarity on the picket line during the WGA strike at The Culver Studios in Los Angeles.
 Addressing the crowd Porter said, "One of the things I love about this movement is that you guys are in it to stand up to corporate power and set an example for all of your brothers and sisters who are workers, who are unionized, and who are struggling to have labor rights."
 While speaking to Deadline Hollywood, Porter stated that "corporations are using innovation and technology as an excuse to bust unions, and it's absolutely unacceptable,...
 So this strike is about the entertainment industry, but it's also about so much more."
 Porter also joined the SAG-AFTRA, WGA picket line outside Paramount Studios in August 2023.
 She stated, "I'm here today to stand with the SAG-AFTRA workers to listen and to learn from them and to make it clear that workers have the right to bargain."